 If you hire a house sitter specifically through TrustedHousesitters, it will only cost you as much as an annual membership fee.
-At the time of this writing, the annual Owner membership costs $89.25/year.
+At the time of this writing, an annual Owner membership starts at $129/year USD.
 This means you can hire as many house sitters as you need in a whole year for that one price.

 The Downside to Hosting a House Sitter

 Depending on the person, the idea of letting somebody you don’t know stay in your home alone may be difficult to wrap your head around.

 (But if the following tips for choosing the most trustworthy house sitter can’t change your mind, then this probably isn’t the best option for you.)

 9 Tips for Choosing the Most Trusted of House Sitters

 It’s always a good idea to post a listing as soon as you know about your travel plans.
 Months in advance is usually best to ensure that you’re getting a larger pool of applicants to house sit for you.
 You will also have plenty of time to weed people out and choose the perfect sitter.
 It also helps the sitter to make travel arrangements with plenty of time to spare.

 Story time!
 I once applied to house sit in the UK about 6 months in advance.
 This allowed me plenty of time to book my plane tickets and hotel rooms (for days I wasn’t house sitting) and solidify my travel plans to get there on time.